BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/EMsoftSO3Sampler.md

 Detailed information on the cubochoric rotation representation can be found in the following paper: D. Rosca, A. Morawiec, and M. De Graef. **"A new method of constructing a grid in the space of 3D rotations and its applications to texture analysis,"** _Modeling and Simulations in Materials Science and Engineering **22**, 075013 (2014)._

-Details on the misorientation sampling approach can be found in the following paper: S. Singh and M. De Graef, **"Orientation sampling for dictionary-based diffraction pattern indexing methods,"** submitted to _MSMSE (2016)_.
+Details on the misorientation sampling approach can be found in the following paper: S. Singh and M. De Graef, **"Orientation sampling for dictionary-based diffraction pattern indexing methods"** submitted to _MSMSE (2016)_.

 ## Point group identifiers ##
 Crystallographic point groups are identified by an integer from 1 to 32 according to the International Tables for Crystallography (Volume A).
 The valid numbers, along with the corresponding Hermann-Mauguin point group symbols, are listed here, along with the point group symbol between double quotation marks, the corresponding rotation group and its order M (in bold face):